asimone/justenoughismore/README.md

 in the functions.php to remove avatars.
 Those are only added so I can put the theme in the official wordpress repository.

-If you are curious about the justifications for my design go here: http://andrewsimone.com/justenoughismore/

 You'll need this to have an image show up in the admin panel: https://dl.dropboxusercontent.com/u/114101/screenshot.png